Decision Criteria review

 As part of a rolling review of our operating policies and procedures (OPP), PHARMAC has reviewed our decision criteria.
-The outcome of this review is a new decision-making framework that will be introduced in late 2015.
+The outcome of this review is a new decision-making framework.

 Introducing the Factors for Consideration

 The Factors for Consideration replace the Decision Criteria from 1 July 2016.
 The Factors help us determine if a funding decision would help us to achieve our Statutory Objective.

 More details on the new factors can be found in Changing the way we make decisions - the Factors for Consideration.

 Implementation of the Factors

 The Factors for Consideration were announced in November 2014 and came into effect on 1 July 2016.
 This new decision-making framework is a big change for PHARMAC, and requires a long lead-in time to ensure a smooth transition from using the Decision Criteria to using the Factors for Consideration.

 PHARMAC undertook significant engagement externally, before implementating the Factors, to help familiarise people with them.

 June and August 2013: first round of consultation

 PHARMAC held our first round of consultation from June to August 2013.
 This consultation included a series of 12 community forums at different locations around New Zealand.

 Following the first round of consultation, PHARMAC developed a proposal for change to the Decision Criteria.
 A stakeholder event held in April 2014 also provided an opportunity for stakeholders to feed back on the proposal for change.

 PHARMAC has now published a summary of submissions to reflect back what we heard in this round of consultation.
 We are considering these submissions and will be presenting the final decision later in the year.

 If you would like further information, please email us at email@example.com.

 Until 1 July 2016, PHARMAC used the criteria set out below, where applicable and giving such weight to each criterion as PHARMAC considered appropriate, when making decisions about which pharmaceuticals are available for public subsidy:

 - The health needs of all eligible people;